Categories

 Back to Napoleon, who, summarizing Kennedy (358-359), attacked the ideologues because their visions of society undermined his … erm. … imperial vision.
 I’m not exactly surprised that an emperor would do everything to get rid of anything and anyone that just even might undermine his position.
 In short, as noted by Kennedy (359-362), ideology came to be denounced as rebellious conspiracy by the Bonapartes, as well as the Bourbons who were back on the throne from 1814/1815 to 1830.

 What is the connection between the two senses of the word, as science of ideas and as ways of speaking, from Destutt de Tracy to Karl Marx?
-Kennedy (366) notes that Marx was familiar the economic theory of Destutt de Tracy, having at least once cited one of his works.
+Kennedy (366) notes that Marx was familiar with the economic theory of Destutt de Tracy, having at least once cited one of his works.
 Anyway, he (366) reckons that, while aware of Destutt de Tracy’s economic theory, Marx picked up ideology from how it was used at the time in 1830s and 1840s, having been significantly changed from how it was used by Destutt de Tracy in 1796.
 Kennedy (368) summarizes how Marx viewed ideology in relation to the creator of the word, Destutt de Tracy:

 “Ideology, thanks to Tracy, became for Marx neither simply science of ideas nor liberal political theory, but a system of thought which seeks to justify the existing mode of production and the social relationships which spring from it.”